5 CAMPING HACKS TO STAY WARM AT NIGHT

 Create your heater by filling a hard plastic bottle with hot water.
 Place your DIY heater inside your sleeping bag to provide your body with some extra warmth.
 You can even put the hot water bottle in a few minutes in advance so that your sleeping bag will feel toasty.

-Provided that your water bottle heater is properly sealed, it’ll be able to keep you warm for a long time.
 Since your sleeping bag is insulated, the hot water bottle may even keep its heat until the morning comes.

 If the hot water bottle is way too hot for you, wrap a towel or shirt around it.
 On the other hand, if you are feeling extra chilly, place the hot water bottle in between your thighs.
 By targeting the femoral artery, you can get warm very quickly.